Kim Ok-vin

 Kim Ok-vin (born 3 January 1987), also known as Kim Ok-bin, is a South Korean actress.
 She made her debut in an online beauty contest in 2004, and began her acting career with a role in the 2005 film Voice.
 She appeared in the television drama series Over the Rainbow, and in films such as Dasepo Naughty Girls, The Accidental Gangster and the Mistaken Courtesan and The Villainess.
 She has received several award nominations, and won Best Actress at the 2009 Sitges Film Festival for her role in Thirst.

 Early life

 Kim was born on 3 January 1987 and is the eldest of three siblings.
 She trained in martial arts as a child, and has attained third dan in Hapkido and second dan in Taekwondo.
 She also practices Muay Thai and boxing.
-She is interested in cars and motorcycles, speed racing, building computers, and sports such as soccer and baseball.
+She is interested in cars and motorcycles, speed racing, building computers, and sports such as football and baseball.
 She is ambidextrous.